ligi/docs/docs/trezor-apps/_sources/coinmap.rst.txt

 ----------------

 `Coinmap <https://coinmap.org>`_ is a map where you can find bitcoin shops and businesses.
-It is also great tool for journalists who want to study and report on an adoption of bitcoin in real economy.
+It is also a great tool for journalists who want to study and report on an adoption of bitcoin in the real economy.
-Recently, brand new redesigned **Coinmap 2.0** has been released which allows fast creation of map venues and also user ratings and reporting.
+Recently, the brand new redesigned **Coinmap 2.0** has been released which allows fast creation of map venues and also user ratings and reporting.

 Find out about bitcoin shops in your neighbourhood and on your travels!
 Let your customers know you accept bitcoin!